-Curator, Krannert Art Museum, University of Illinois, Urbana-Champaign
+Curator, Krannert Art Museum

 In s3e12, Platemark host Ann Shafer speaks with Maureen Warren, curator of European and (North) American art at the Krannert Art Museum at the University of Illinois, Urbana-Champaign.
 For ten years Maureen has been studying, researching, and writing about prints in the Dutch Republic, which was the basis of her dissertation at Northwestern University.
 At long last, all that hard work has come to fruition in an exhibition and scholarly catalogue.
 Fake News & Lying Pictures: Political Prints in the Dutch Republic examines the visual strategies of Dutch printmakers and the ways they used images to promote political interests.
 The exhibition runs from August 25–December 17, 2022.
-The exhibition will travel to other venues: University Galleries, University of San Diego, February 10–May 12, 2023; and Smith College Museum of Art, September 15, 2023–January 7, 2024.
+The exhibition travels to other venues: University Galleries, University of San Diego, February 10–May 12, 2023; and Smith College Museum of Art, September 15, 2023–January 7, 2024.

 The project got major support from the Getty Foundation Paper project, formally known as The Paper Project: Prints and Drawings Curatorship in the 21st Century.
 The funds are meant to help an early-career curator see a major projects to completion.
 There are, of course, other supporters to the project.
 A full list is over on the Krannert’s website: https://kam.illinois.edu/exhibition/fake-news-lying-pictures-political-prints-dutch-republic.